jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when Te Pou Tupua, as defined in the Te Awa Tupua (Whanganui River Claims Settlement) Act 2017, incurs an amount of expenditure in an income year for a purpose outside the scope and effect of Part 2 of that Act.
 Income: amount of expenditure
-(2) Te Pou Tupua derives income in the income year equal to the amount of the expenditure.
+(2) Te Pou Tupua is treated as deriving income for the income year of an amount equal to the amount of the expenditure.

 ### Subpart CO — Income from voluntary activities